goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 -----

-The existing catalog and index implementation get a little out of sync because there are at leasst 3 different type of indexes.
-This are FieldIndex, ValueIndex and SetIndex.
-Each of them uses a different API if it comes to the search part.
+The existing catalog and index implementation get a little out of sync because there are at least 3 different type of indexes.
+These are FieldIndex, ValueIndex and SetIndex.
+Each of them uses a different API when it comes to the searching.
 This implementation will make it easier to use all the relevant catalog index concepts.
-It also makes the catalog itself obsolate because the search query API interacts directly with indexes.
+It also makes the catalog itself obsolete because the search query API interacts directly with indexes.

 The explicit usage of this components will also allow you to index object if you need them and not because a container likes to do it explicit because of some default registered generic catalog index subscribers.

-This packages tries to improve the different search query concept as well.
+This package tries to improve the different search query concept as well.
 This is done in two different levels.
-The And,Or and Not query are implemented as a chainable query processor which allows to apply intersections and union etc. based on previous results form the query chain.
+The And, Or and Not queries are implemented as a chainable query processor which allows to apply intersections, unions etc. based on previous results from the query chain.
 Other query hooks are directly implemented at the index level.
 This allows us to improve the query concept directly at the index implementation level for each query index combination.